FTP Login Incorrect

 ftp-account-information

-With the information provided check if you have entered the correct FTP username, hostname, port and password for your account.
+With the information provided check if you have entered the correct FTP username, hostname, port, and password for your account.
 If you are not sure what the password for your FTP account is you can use the Password tab to generate a new password for your FTP account.

 If you are using the correct FTP information for your FTP account and you are still receiving the “FTP login incorrect” error, then you have most likely pointed your FTP account to a directory that does not exist.
-To verify this follow the steps bellow:
+To verify this follow the steps below:

 1. In the FTP Manager check what is the path to which your FTP account points